 That's one good reason to write books.
 Another goes something like this: I love books!

 OK: I also love movies, tv, comics, animation and games.
 I love all forms of storytelling.
 If I'm watching/ reading/ playing something I'm into, I'll forget to eat or sleep.
 I'm thinking about stories all the time, even in my dreams.
 But of all those forms, reading is the one I always come back to.
 It's the first thing I do in the morning and the last thing at night.
 I love words: the shapes of them; the intricate relationships between their meanings and the way they sound when you say them; the way they look together in a sentence.
-And I love how – no matter how clearly, as a writer, you try to describe something – every reader gets a picture or interpretation in their head that can be completely individual to them.
+And I love how no matter how clearly, as a writer, you try to describe something every reader gets a picture or interpretation in their head that can be completely individual to them.
 Books scratch an itch other story-forms can't reach.

 That's reason two, but now let's come back to the question of age.
 Why do I write books for the age-group I do?

 Simple.
 It's because 11-15 was the age I learned to love books.
 Not especially because of anything I studied at school.
-But because that was the age I started picking them out for myself – finding things I loved, and setting off on the lifetime quest to look for more.
+But because that was the age I started picking them out for myself finding things I loved, and setting off on the lifetime quest to look for more.
 And yes, sometimes people gave me hassle about it.
 I think this is because reading is a solitary activity.
-For people who can't stand to be on their own – people who always need to be in a group (which, let's fact it, is a big chunk of the human race!) – reading a book can seem suspicious, or weird, or even disrespectful.
-But… you know what?
-That's just unlucky for them! ;)
+For people who can't stand to be on their own people who always need to be in a group (which, let's fact it, is a big chunk of the human race!) reading a book can seem suspicious, or weird, or even disrespectful.
+But

-The idea that one of my stories might be the one that triggers someone's lifelong love of books in the way it happened to me… that seems to me to be a pretty inspiring sort of goal to aim at.
+that seems to me to be a pretty inspiring sort of goal to aim at.
 Writing books that are every bit as fast and thrilling and fun as other storytelling media is the way I'm trying to achieve this.
 Sure, there will always be people who say that books are boring, books are for losers, whatever.
-But the best way to do anything about that, it seems to me… is to try as hard as I can to write exciting books.
+But the best way to do anything about that, it seems to me

 Woah, Jasmine, this has turned out kind of long.
 Sorry about that!
 But your email really got me thinking, so I hope my reply is worth your while.
 Thanks again, and very best wishes to you,